 The Leadership Studies Program, a part of the Human Development and Psychological Counseling department (HPC) in the Reich College of Education, offers a number of courses each semester.
 Leadership Studies courses utilize critical reflection, active engagement, and community-based learning to explore the phenomenon of leadership through theory, research, scholarship, and lived experience.
 All courses (except Senior Leadership Capstone) are open to all students interested in learning about leadership, even if you aren’t a part of the Minor.

-HPC 3540: Leading Change: Campus Activism (new in 2021!): This course is a 3-credit hour dialogue-based seminar exploring student leadership and activism on college campuses from the formation of the Student Nonviolent Coordinating Committee (SNCC) at Shaw University during the Civil Rights Movement to Occupy Wall Street, #MeToo, #BlackLivesMatter, and others.
+- HPC 3540 - Leading Change: Campus Activism: This course is a 3-credit hour dialogue-based seminar exploring student leadership and activism on college campuses from the formation of the Student Nonviolent Coordinating Committee (SNCC) at Shaw University during the Civil Rights Movement to Occupy Wall Street, #MeToo, #BlackLivesMatter, and others.
 Using traditional and modern change theoretical models students will analyze and discuss the efficacy of these models in leading change from an activist perspective.

 - Offered in Fall semester

-Offered in Fall semester; Restricted for those with formal leadership roles in university student organizations
+- Restricted for those with formal leadership roles in University student organizations

 - HPC 4700 - Senior Leadership Capstone: As a culminating academic experience for the Leadership Studies Minor, this seminar is designed to be both retrospective and integrative.
 Course activities will promote synthesis of relevant concepts and experiences in order to formulate your own perspectives and beliefs on leadership.

 - Restricted to students with senior standing in the Leadership Studies minor

 - Completion of HPC 2700 required as a prerequisite